 How does IUI work?

 A semen sample will be washed by the lab to separate the semen from the seminal fluid.
-A catheter is used to inject the processed sperm directly into the uterus.
+A catheter will then be used to insert the sperm directly into the uterus.
 This process maximizes the number of sperm cells that are placed in the uterus, thus increasing the possibility of conception.
-The IUI procedure takes little time and involves minimal discomfort.
+The IUI procedure takes only a few minutes and involves minimal discomfort.
 The next step is to watch for signs and symptoms of pregnancy.

 How successful is IUI?